 Acts of the Senedd and Acts of the UK Parliament enable Welsh Ministers to make more detailed legislation, known as secondary or subordinate legislation.

-A small proportion of the most important subordinate legislation is subject to approval (the affirmative procedure) and has to be formally approved by the Senedd in Plenary before it takes effect.
+A small proportion of subordinate legislation has to be formally approved by the Senedd in Plenary before it takes effect.

-Most Subordinate Legislation is subject to annulment (the negative procedure).
-This means that the legislation will come into power unless a Member tables a motion against it (a “motion to annul”) within a certain deadline.
-If the Senedd agrees to the motion tabled against the legislation, the legislation does not progress.
+Most Welsh statutory instruments are subject to the annulment procedure.
+This means that the legislation will take effect unless a Member tables a motion against it (a “motion to annul”) and that motion is debated within 40 days of the instrument being made (excluding periods when the Senedd is in recess for more than 4 days).
+If the Senedd agrees to the motion tabled against the legislation, the legislation is annulled and ceases to have effect.

 Bills